 In contrast, Va.
 Code Ann. § 8.01-243(A) (Personal action for injury to person or property generally; extension in actions for malpractice against health care provider) establishes a 2-year statute of limitation for personal injury actions.

-4.6.1 Recommendation: Eliminate the civil statute of limitation for all cases involving child sex trafficking.
+Recommendation: Eliminate the statute of limitation for filing trafficking-specific civil actions.
+(See Issue